GiovanniBaccichet/DNCS-HTTP3/README.md

 ## Credits 📓

 The video streamed using **ffmpeg** in the video server is named Big Buck Bunny and it is a 2008 libre movie project by the Blender Foundation the Creative Commons Attribution 3.0 license.
+In this specific case, the file in the `media` folder has been cut and compressed in order to save space.
 `(c) copyright 2008, Blender Foundation / www.bigbuckbunny.org`